radareorg/radare2-book/introduction/overview.md

 ###radiff2

-Binary diffing utility with multiple algorithms implemented inside.
+Binary diffing utility implementing multiple algorithms.
 Supports byte-level or delta diffing for binary files and code-analysis diffing to find changes in basic code blocks from radare code analysis or IDA ones using the idc2rdb rsc script.

 ###rafind2